The advantages include saving money and time, especially on lawn maintenance, and it can also improve lifestyle and help with environmental issues.

 Take a look at our pet-friendly artificial grass.

 Very well!
 It is better than natural grass in many ways; dogs are unlikely to dig it up, or cause it any real damage so long as it is properly installed.

 We guarantee our artificial grass with a fear-free warranty.
-Our premium range is guaranteed to last for at least 10 years.

 This is not generally recommended.
 The best practice is to remove the grass, prep the surface and install the grass.
 Here’s our installation video that should explain it: